twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-2-establishing-of-mindfulness%zh.rst

 And then the Buddha continued the four satipaṭṭhāna in general.

 Contemplate the body as the body, not other ways.
 This is differentiating the object.
 Sati needs to see a thing as it is.
 If it is the body, then it is the body.
-The meaning of pass is contemplating.
+The meaning of anupassati is contemplating.
 Samādhi and paññā are included in the contemplating.
-The factors include are; ātāpī—practicing very hard or perseverance or diligent; sampajāna—knowing, knows knowing the situation of the mind and satimā—must have sati.
+The factors include are; ātāpī—practicing very hard or perseverance or diligent; sampajāna—is clearly knowing, knowing the situation of the mind and satimā—must have sati.

 Natural phenomena are working together.
 It must have these three factors in the contemplation.
 There are five functional factors—kāraka maggaṅga; right view, right thought, right effort, right mindfulness and right concentration.
 They are working together.
 What are they pushing away?
 Or are they overcoming?
 The hindrances—nīvaraṇas are overcome.
 They defiled the mind and blockage the knowledge to arise.